 One retirement plan that’s unlikely to work.

-Hoping that your CPF or EPF saving will carry you through.
+You are hoping that your CPF or EPF savings will carry you through.

 In other words, you’re effectively forced to live a meager lifestyle than you’d envisioned in retirement.

 Instead of living in a big house or driving a big car, take pleasure in small things.

 While preparing for a secure and comfortable retirement is essential, you also need to enjoy life to be happy.